kylestew/UxniOS/README.md

 - [ ] Keyboard input
 - [ ] Device rotation, better display scaling
 - [ ] ROM loading, pausing/restoring state
+- [ ] Full mouse support - GUI elements for mouse input

 ## License Info

 ___MIT License___

-Major portions of the emulator and the base Uxn code is (c) Devine Lu Linvega.
+Major portions of the emulator and the base Uxn code are (c) Devine Lu Linvega.
 The MIT license applies to the extended code I've added in this repo.